Canterbury Club: History

 The Christchurch Club had been founded by wealthy runholders in 1856.
 Their permanent premises were built adjacent to Latimer Square to a design by Benjamin Mountfort.
 Urban businessmen and professionals found that their interests differed from the rural gentry, and in 1872 founded their own gentlemen's club, the Canterbury Club.
 They commissioned one of their members, William Armson, to design a building, but he fell ill and in early 1873 the commission was passed to Frederick Strouts instead.
 Strouts was guided by the lead that Mountfort had taken with the Christchurch Club a decade earlier and also chose Italianate architecture as the style for the building, to be erected on a site on the corner of Cambridge Terrace and Worcester Street.
 The construction contract went to tender in May 1873 and Daniel Reese was chosen as the builder.

+In 2004, the Canterbury Club sold neighbouring land to Latitude Group for a reported NZ$4M, raising funds to do restoration work on the historic building.
+Latitude Group constructed Club Tower on the purchased site, named in reference to the history of the land.

 The building was strengthened in 2008–09 and this work was the reason that the 2010 and 2011 earthquakes caused only moderate damage.
 After earthquake repairs had been done, the premises reopened on 8 June 2012.
 A dress code has applied since the club was founded.